firehol/firehol/doc/firehol/firehol-iptrap.5.md

 A seconds of `0` (zero), writes to the ipset permanently (this is a feature of the ipset command, not the ipset FireHOL helper).

+The keywords `timeout` and `counters` are mutualy exclusive. `timeout` is the default and means that each IP address every time is matched its timeout will be refreshed, while `counters` means that its packets and bytes counters will be refreshed.
+Unfortunately the kernel either re-add the IP in the ipset with the new timeout - but its counters will be lost, or just the counters will be updated, but the timeout will not be refreshed.

+`method` is defines the storage method of the underlying ipset.
+It accepts all the types the ipset commands accepts.

+`method` and `type` should match.
+For example if method is `hash:ip` then method should be either `src` or `dst`.
+If method is `hash:ip,ip` then method should be either `src,dst` or `dst,src`.
+If method is `hash:ip,port,ip` method should be `src,src,dst` or `src,dst,dst` or `dst,src,src` or `dst,dst,src`.
+For more information check the manual page of the ipset command.

 The *rule-params* define a set of rule parameters to restrict the traffic that is matched to this helper.
 See [firehol-params(5)][] for more details.

-The keywords `timeout` and `counters` are mutualy exclusive. `timeout` is the default and means that each IP address every time is matched its timeout will be refreshed, while `counters` means that its packets and bytes counters will be refreshed.
-Unfortunately the kernel either re-add the IP in the ipset with the new timeout - but its counters will be lost, or just the counters will be updated, but the timeout will not be refreshed.

 `except` *rule-params* are used to exclude traffic, i.e. traffic that normally is matched by the first set of *rule-params*, will be excluded if matched by